rollbear/trompeloeil/docs/CookBook.md

 At **//1** the type conversion operator selects for types that has a `.empty()` member function.
 [`std::enable_if_t<>`](http://en.cppreference.com/w/cpp/types/enable_if)
-ensures that mismatching types generates a compilation error at the site of use ([**`REQUIRE_CALL()`**](reference.md/#REQUIRE_CALL), [**`ALLOW_CALL()`**](reference.md/#ALLOW_CALL) or [**`FORBID_CALL()`**](reference.md/#FORBID_CALL).)
+ensures that no calls to mismatching types will occur, and that if no matching call can be found, a compilation error is generated at the site of use ([**`REQUIRE_CALL()`**](reference.md/#REQUIRE_CALL), [**`ALLOW_CALL()`**](reference.md/#ALLOW_CALL) or [**`FORBID_CALL()`**](reference.md/#FORBID_CALL).)